looCiprian/GC2-sheet/README.md

 # GC2

-GC2 (Google Command and Control) is a Command and Control application that allow an attacker to execute command on the target machine using Google Sheet and exfiltrate data using Google Drive.
+GC2 (Google Command and Control) is a Command and Control application that allows an attacker to execute commands on the target machine using Google Sheet and exfiltrates data using Google Drive.

 # Set up